databricks-industry-solutions/security-analysis-tool/docs/setup.md

              ```

-          * Your config in  \<SATProject\>/notebooks/Utils/initialize CMD 7 should look like this if you are NOT using Terrafrom deployment and the secrets are not configured:
+          * Your config in  \<SATProject\>/notebooks/Utils/initialize CMD 7 should look like this if you are NOT using Terrafrom deployment and the secrets are not configured (backward compatibility):

              ```
                    json_.update({